wasd12345/TimeSeriesForecasting/README.md

 A comparison of some Deep Learning models for time series forecasting applications.

-Some standard  architectures, and a few novel architectures.
+Some standard  architectures, and a few novel architectures and ideas.

 All implemented in PyTorch.